-- Address the height, density, bulk and scale, setbacks of the proposal in relation to the surrounding development, topography, streetscape and any public open spaces. - Address design quality, with specific consideration of the overall site layout, streetscape, open spaces, façade, rooftop, massing, setbacks, building articulation, materials, colours and Crime Prevention Through Environmental Design (CPTED) Principles. - Develop a design report that establishes design guidelines and development parameters, and includes diagrams, illustrations and drawings to clarify the design intent of the proposal and which clearly demonstrates how design quality will be achieved in accordance with Schedule 4 Schools - Design Quality Principles of State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 and the Design Guide for Schools (GA NSW). - Detail how services, including but not limited to waste management, loading zones, and mechanical plant are integrated into the design of the development. - Provide detailed site and context analysis to justify the proposed site planning and design approach. - Provide a detailed site-wide landscape strategy.
+- Address the height, density, bulk and scale, setbacks of the proposal in relation to the surrounding development, topography, streetscape and any public open spaces. - Address design quality, with specific consideration of the overall site layout, streetscape, open spaces, façade, rooftop, massing, setbacks, building articulation, materials, colours and Crime Prevention Through Environmental Design Principles (CPTED). - Provide details of any digital signage boards, including size, location and finishes. - Provide a design report that establishes design guidelines and development parameters, and includes diagrams, illustrations and drawings to clarify the design intent of the proposal and which clearly demonstrates how design quality will be achieved in accordance with Schedule 4 Schools - Design Quality Principles of State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 - Detail how services, including but not limited to waste management, loading zones, and mechanical plant are integrated into the design of the development. - Provide detailed site and context analysis to justify the proposed site planning and design approach. - Provide a detailed site-wide landscape strategy.